Tirth-Thakkar/APCSP-Blog/_posts/2022-12-02-conditionals.md

  (b) 9
  (c) 22

-Your answers a and c matches only one of the two correct answers which were a and b
+Your answers a is True and c is False matches only one of the two correct answers which were a and b

 What is a Boolean
  (a) A value that stores true or false
  (b) gold/silver
  (c) a fancy french pastry

-Your answer a matches the correct answer which was a
+Your answer c doesn&#39;t match the correct answer which was a

 Is the moon made of cheese?
  (t) True